0

 Eat at least 5 fruits and vegetables per day throughout the year, and start eating a healthy, varied, and balanced diet as soon as possible.

-Vitamin C is fragile
+Vitamin C is Sensitive

 What you can do

-Eat fresh fruits and vegetables soon after buying them (within 2-3 days), and store them in a cool, dark place.
+Eat fresh fruits and vegetables soon after buying them (within 2 to 3 days), and store them in a cool, dark place.
 If you mix or press fruits, be sure to drink the juices or smoothies promptly.
-You can also occasionally buy organic fruits and vegetables and eat them with their skins .

 What you can do